mikesir87/blog.mikesir87.io/_posts/2019-03-29-creating-elastic-qa-env-using-aws.md

               </div>
               <div class="flex-caption">
                 <p>For each task that's needed, an event is published to a "tasks" SQS queue.</p>
-                <p>Another Lambda function processes each task and, in parallel, accomplishes the task using either Terraform or by invoking additional functions.</p>
+                <p>Another Lambda function processes each task.
+Tasks are executed in parallel using either Terraform or by invoking additional functions.</p>
               </div>
          </li>
         <li>